 Buttercup family (Ranunculaceae)

-Description: This introduced perennial plant is up to 1½' tall.
+Description: This herbaceous perennial plant is up to 1½' tall.
 It forms a rosette of leaves, from which flowering stems develop.
 The basal leaves are up to 3" long and 1½" across.
 They are usually trifoliate, although some basal leaves may be deeply 3-lobed and simple.
 The terminal leaflet usually has a short stalk, while the side leaflets are sessile.
 Their margins are often cleft or coarsely dentate.
 Each basal leaf has a long hairy petiole, and its upper surface often has pale white blotches.
 The alternate leaves of the flowering stems are smaller in size, usually ovate and shallowly lobed.
 They have short petioles.
 Both types of leaves are usually pubescent or hairy.

 Each flowering stem is hairy and produces only a single or a few flowers at its apex.
 A flower is about ¾" across and consists of 5 bright yellow petals.
 These petals are well-rounded, quite shiny, and overlap each other.
 Toward the center of the flower, there are numerous stamens with yellow anthers surrounding the ovaries.
 There are 5 hairy green sepals that are lanceolate and spreading (not sharply recurved).
 They are much shorter than the petals.
 The blooming period occurs from late spring to mid-summer, and lasts about 1-2 months.
 The flowers are often fragrant.
 The ovaries in the center of the flower are replaced by a small cluster of achenes.
 These achenes are flat-sided and have a short stout beak.
 The root system is fibrous and produces stolons up to 2' long that can root at the nodes.
 As a result, this species often forms vegetative colonies.